-The hut-to-hut system provides visitors with a base camp from which to explore the prairie.
-In the tradition of other hut systems around the world our huts offer comfortable and affordable accommodations.
-The Founders Hut and John and Margaret Craighead Hut each consist of 30-foot yurts connected by a hallway and accommodate nine people in four bunk rooms.
-One yurt serves as sleeping space, the other contains a fully-equipped kitchen, dining area, a library, and interpretive displays.
+The Myers Family Huts – comprised of the Founders Hut, John and Margaret Craighead Hut, and Lewis and Clark Hut – are located on the historic PN property.
+The Founders Hut and John and Margaret Craighead Hut each consist of two 30-foot yurts connected by a hallway and accommodate nine people in four bunk rooms.
+One yurt serves as a sleeping space, and the other contains a fully-equipped kitchen, dining area, library, and interpretive displays.
 A third connected yurt contains a composting toilet and a changing area.
 Solar panels power LED lighting, a refrigerator, and an outlet for charging small electronics.
-For those who would like to travel even lighter, Lewis and Clark Trail Adventures may be booked to provide meals, sleeping bags, and guided trip options.
-Read more.

 The Antelope Creek Campground at Mars Vista is located seven miles north of the Missouri River along US 191.
-Antelope Creek has 12 RV sites with power, four small rental cabins (each sleeps 4), five drive-in tent platforms and three walk-in tent platforms, fire rings, potable water, a bathhouse with showers, and an interpretive hiking trail.
+Antelope Creek has 12 RV sites with power, four small rental cabins (each sleeps 4), five drive-in tent platforms and three walk-in tent platforms, potable water, a bathhouse with showers, and an interpretive hiking trail.
+Read more.

-Located on the Sun Prairie Unit, Buffalo Camp is situated on the home range of our bison herd.
-The camp has seven RV sites with electric hook ups and six tent platforms, a supply of non-potable water, vault toilets, fire rings, an amphitheater, and covered picnic areas.
+Located on the Sun Prairie property, Buffalo Camp is situated on the home range of our bison herd.
+The camp has seven RV sites with electric hookups and six tent platforms, vault toilets, fire rings, an amphitheater, and covered picnic areas.
 Read more.

-Visitors are welcome to tent camp on the Reserve's deeded land.
-Millions of acres of public land are also available near the Reserve’s deeded land for dispersed camping according to the rules and guidelines of the managing agency.
+Visitors are welcome to tent camp on the American Prairie's deeded land.
+Millions of acres of public land are also available near American Prairie’s deeded land for dispersed camping according to the rules and guidelines of the managing agency.